thegeorgenikhil/l2-empuraan-bms-scraper/README.md

 A Go-based web scraper that monitors BookMyShow for when a new movie's bookings open and sends Telegram notifications when bookings open for specified movies.

+> **Note:** If you encounter browser auto-download issues during the first run, you might need to manually download it, refer to the [Rod documentation](https://go-rod.github.io/#/compatibility) for browser compatibility troubleshooting.

 ## Overview

 Get notified when new movie bookings open up.